The Quantization Model of Neural Scaling: Decomposing LLM scaling laws

 \subsection{The distribution over per-token losses}

-In \Cref{fig:mean-and-distribution-llm-scaling}, we plot some basic facts about how neural scaling decomposes in LLMs.
-First, we find that for the first six models in Pythia sequence, the mean loss of the final model against the number of non-embedding model parameters is well-fit by a power law with exponent $\alpha_N = 0.083$.
-This is roughly in line with the parameter scaling exponent of $0.076$ measured in \cite{kaplan2020scaling}\footnote{\cite{kaplan2020scaling} also use non-embedding parameters when studying scaling w.r.t.\ parameters}.
+In \Cref{fig:mean-and-distribution-llm-scaling}, we show how the distribution over losses scales with model size.
+First, we find that for the first six models in the Pythia sequence, the mean loss scales as a power law with exponent $\alpha_N = 0.083$, roughly in line with the parameter scaling exponent of $0.076$ measured in \cite{kaplan2020scaling}.
 The 6.4b model does not fit the scaling curve well, so we excluded its loss when measuring the scaling exponent.
 Next, we plot the probability distribution over per-token losses $p(L)$.
 We find that losses close to zero are by far the most common, and that scaling increases the portion of approximately-zero losses.
-We also plot $L \cdot p(L)$, the probability density over losses weighted by loss.
+We also plot $L p(L)$, the probability density over losses weighted by loss.
 The mean loss is the area under this curve.
 We see that despite approximately-zero-loss tokens being by far the most common, they do not contribute much mass to the mean loss.
-We also plot mean loss as well as $p(L)$ and $L \cdot p(L)$ versus optimization steps rather than model size.

-We see immediately that neural scaling in the wild is somewhat more complicated than our theoretical model.
-Notably, the distribution over losses is not bimodal like it was for multitask sparse parity.
-Nevertheless, we do see that losses of approximately zero are by far the most common and that models of increasing scale achieve approximately zero loss on an increasing fraction of the dataset.
+See~\Cref{fig:mean-and-distribution-llm-scaling-dynamics} for how these distributions change over training steps rather than across model size.
+We note that neural scaling in the wild is much more complicated than for multitask sparse parity -- notably, the distribution over losses is not bimodal.
 We leave a detailed study of whether the statistics of neural scaling in LLMs are compatible with prior models of neural scaling to future work.